by Lourn Eidal \\

 The topic of AI art, or artwork generated by Artificial Intelligence, is being debated more and more frequently.
-Multiple parties are struggling with how to classify it, and what it means for the future of intellectual property.
+Multiple parties are struggling with how to classify it, and what it means for the future of intellectual property and copyright law.
 During the last year, legal precedents have been creating a hazy path into this uncharted territory.

 Previously, we posted about class action lawsuits filed by artists against Stability AI, Midjourney, and DeviantArt.
 They claim that AI firms and other online art sources are infringing their rights, which occurs during ‘training’ of the technology.
 The plaintiffs contend they sampled billions of online images without permission.